-- Cotton is a kharif crop and requires high temperature, light rainfall or irrigation, 210 frost free days and bright sunshine for its growth. - Rainfall at the time of bursting of the cotton balls is harmful as it spoils the cotton balls. - It requires 6 to 8 months to mature. - Cotton grows well in drier parts of the black soil area of the Deccan plateau. - The major cotton-producing states of India are Maharashtra, Gujarat, Madhya Pradesh, Karnataka, Andhra Pradesh, Telangana, Tamil Nadu, Punjab, Haryana and Uttar Pradesh.
+- Cotton is a kharif crop and requires high temperature, light rainfall or irrigation, 210 frost free days and bright sunshine for its growth. - It requires 6 to 8 months to mature. - Cotton grows well in drier parts of the black soil area of the Deccan plateau. - The major cotton-producing states of India are Maharashtra, Gujarat, Madhya Pradesh, Karnataka, Andhra Pradesh, Telangana, Tamil Nadu, Punjab, Haryana and Uttar Pradesh.

-Q23 Describe the geographical conditions for growth of jute.
+Describe the geographical conditions for growth of jute.
 Name the major areas of its production.
-Why is West Bengal the leading producer of Jute, the second important fibre crop of India?
 What kind of products are made from Jute?
-Ans.
+Ans favoured jute cultivation.

-- Jute is the second most important fibre crop of India and known as the golden fibre. - It grows well on well-drained fertile soils in the floodplains which are renewed every year. - High temperature during the time of growth and sufficient availability of water has favoured jute cultivation in the Hooghly basin of West Bengal. - West Bengal, Bihar, Assam, Odisha and Meghalaya are the major jute producing states.
+- Jute is the second most important fibre crop of India and known as the golden fibre. - It grows well on well-drained fertile soils in the floodplains which are renewed every year. - High temperature during the time of growth and sufficient availability of water has

-• It is used in making gunny bags, mats, ropes, yarn, carpets and other artefacts.
-Due to its high cost, it is losing market to synthetic fibres and packing materials, particularly the nylon.

-Q24 Explain the features of comprehensive land development programme initiated during 1980s and 1990s.
+- West Bengal, Bihar, Assam, Odisha and Meghalaya are the major jute producing states. - It is used in making gunny bags, mats, ropes, yarn, carpets and other artefacts.
+Due to its high cost, it is losing market to synthetic fibres and packing materials, particularly the nylon. - Explain the features of comprehensive land development programme initiated during 1980sand 1990s.
 OR

 Explain the technological and institutional reforms introduced by the government to improve the agricultural production in India.

 OR